 The following is a criterion for cubulating finite-index overgroups.
 Its proof is loosely inspired by the idea of Guirardel cores \cite{Guirardel-core,Hagen-Wilton}, but it requires none of the technical machinery.
 Instead, it is a simple consequence of Proposition~\ref{approx subalgebras} (or the earlier \cite[Proposition~4.1]{Bow-hulls}).

 \begin{corintro} Let $G$ be a group with a cocompactly cubulated finite-index subgroup $H$.
-Suppose that the coarse median structure on $G$ induced by the cubulation of $H$ is $G$--invariant (it obviously is $H$--invariant).
-Then $G$ is also cocompactly cubulated. \end{corintro}
+Suppose that the coarse median structure on $G$ induced by the cubulation of $H$ is $G$--invariant (it is automatically $H$--invariant).
+Then $G$ is cocompactly cubulated. \end{corintro}

 Along with Proposition~\ref{cmp prop intro}, the previous corollary implies the following version of Nielsen realisation for automorphisms of right-angled Artin and Coxeter groups.